plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 Note the relationships among the taxa implied by the topology of this tree.

 :thinking: What is the newick tree description for the concatenated analysis tree topology?
-(Note: create the newick tree description by hand, but do not include branch lengths)
+(Note: you'll have to create the newick tree description by hand, but you do not need to include branch lengths)

 {% comment %}
 (E,(A,B),(C,D))